 Depression Therapy

+Depression is an important public health threat.
 When a depression has reached clinical proportions, treatment is indicated.
+Clinical depression brings personal suffering to those who experience it and to their families as well.
 Lu (2015) asserted that depression is the most common mental illness and can be stubborn in its persistence.
-In determining the treatment, it is important to consider the trigger(s) for the depressive episode.
-Triggers may be one or many, and possible triggers are varied.
+Relief is needed.

-For more psychologically triggered depressions, medication by a physician may or may not be needed, depending on the degree of impact on day-to-day functioning as well as how badly the person feels.
-Especially in psychotherapy's early stages, medication and psychotherapy can be complementary.
-Medication may lighten the depression enough to make psychotherapy more effective.
-One researcher at Oxford (Jacobson, 2013) has found that both psychotherapy and medication work to change negative emotions into more positive ones.
+However, most depressions are a combination of biology and psychology.
+For such depressions, what I have read has concluded that pharmacology and psychotherapy are both useful and complimentary when used together.
+One researcher at Oxford (Jacobson, 2013) had found that both psychotherapy and medication work to change negative emotions into more positive ones.
 Antidepressants seemed to make the shift toward positive processing well before an improvement in mood.
 Psychotherapy appeared to promote a corrective re-engagement with the outside world by translating the more positive processing into new cognitive and behavioral approaches to life.
 This researcher concluded that both treatment forms worked well in tandem.

 Nevertheless, there are other considerations to weigh before deciding to use medication.
 Psychotherapy has fewer physical side effects and a lower frequency of relapse.
 Lu (2015) opined that mindful meditation, which is often used as a psychotherapy technique, may well be as effective in presenting relapse, if it is continued as a practice, as maintenance antidepressants.
 Moreover, since experiences can change the nervous system, psychotherapy can also impact the biology of depression.